-The primary source of truth for all information regarding the NCCD can be found at the website www.NCDD.edu.au.
+The primary source of information regarding the NCCD can be found at the website nccd.edu.au.

 This portal was launched by Educational Services Australia (ESA) – a branch of AGDET – in February 2019 and has been established as a ‘one-stop’ resource for all information about the data collection.
-This new portal also now houses the Disability Standards for Education eLearning Course – refer to this section within the CSNSW website for more information.
+This new portal also now houses the Disability Standards for Education eLearning Course – refer to this section within the Catholic Schools New South Wales website for more information.